 Meanwhile, it also wouldn’t help if you’re shortchanging your bids if your budget is more than adequate.
 Cheap bids can negatively impact your ad rank and, subsequently, your impression share.

 A good budget should allow for about 10 to 20 clicks to get ample opportunities to generate conversions.
-It should also be sufficient enough to account for a bid amount based on historical conversion data.
+It should also be sufficient to account for a bid amount based on historical conversion data.

 Using automated bidding without setting a cap

-If you’re not already familiar, a bid cap is the maximum amount of money you’re willing to pay for a bid.
+A bid cap is the maximum amount of money you’re willing to pay for a bid.

 It’s a useful yet frequently overlooked feature in Google and social media ads that can spell the difference between a lucrative campaign and a disaster.